goodday451999/Neural-01/README.md

 # Neural-01
-This is the first neural network, written by me
+This is the first neural network, written by me.